-This blog article outlines how to create custom translations for DocumentsCorePack dialog.
+How to create custom translations for DocumentsCorePack dialog

 Please note: English and the user language is per default available.